DanielEgan/ContainerTraining/README.md

 - --name is of the container
 - and lastly, the name you gave it in the previous step.

+To prove to yourself that the container is running the app on your machine, open a browser and navigate to http://localhost:5000/api/todo.

 If you want to look around the container you can have it give you a bash prompt when you run it.
 Normally you can just add /bin/bash  to the end of the command but if you have an entrypoint defined (we do) you have to run the command like this.